Communication and Society (CES)

 In order to be admitted to the course, knowledge of English at level B1 of the European Framework of Reference for Languages is also required.
 Knowledge of the English language is ascertained by passing a specific test, the result of which does not contribute to the formation of the admission rank list.
 Students in possession of the corresponding language certificates, obtained no more than three years prior to the date of submission of the application for admission to the course, may be exempted from the English language test.

-The Placement Test is compulsory for all those who do not have a valid certification.
+The placement test is compulsory for all students who do not already hold a valid certificate.

 Places available: 250 + 20 reserved for non-EU citizens + 5 reserved for students in the Marco Polo project